-Erin Callanan Perrine is the director of press communications for President Donald Trump’s re-election campaign.
-She joined the campaign in March 2019 after serving as House Minority Leader Kevin McCarthy’s press secretary for two years.
+Erin Callanan Perrine served as the director of press communications for President Donald Trump’s re-election campaign.
+She joined the campaign in March 2019 after working with House Minority Leader Kevin McCarthy as his press secretary for two years.
 Perrine has become a regular figure on cable news as a prominent supporter and defender of the president.

 Here’s what you need to know: